nextzen/lrm-mapzen/README.md

       formatter: new L.Routing.Valhalla.Formatter()
     }).addTo(map);

-You can change transitmode for routing later by passing the options.
+For router, you need to pass in your API key from Mapzen, which you can create for free at [https://mapzen.com/developers](https://mapzen.com/developers), and also the type of routing to perform.
+Routing models include auto for vehicles, bicycle, and pedestrian; see the [Valhalla API documentation](https://github.com/valhalla/demos/blob/master/docs/valhalla_service.md) for more information.
+No options are needed for the formatter.

-Currently (June 2015), Valhalla supports auto, bicycle, and pedestrian mode for routing.
+You can change transitmode by passing the transitmode option after initializing router.

      rr.route({transitmode: 'auto'});